swiftlang/swift/docs/CallingConvention.rst

 * The caller may assert responsibility for the value.
 In SIL, we call this a **guaranteed** parameter.
-The callee can rely on the value sytaying valid for the duration of the call.
+The callee can rely on the value staying valid for the duration of the call.

   This is optimal if the caller needs to use the value after the call and either has responsibility for it or has a guarantee like this